yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

         DefaultEndpointsProtocol=https;AccountName=ACCOUNTNAME;AccountKey=KEY1
     ```

-5. Rebuild and publish the application to the local cluster.
+5. Rebuild and publish the application to the local cluster

 6. Browse to the local Swagger endpoint and test the POST /api/orders method by posting the following JSON formatted order payload: